The Chow ring of the stack of hyperelliptic curves of odd genus: Preliminaries on -schemes

+commutes, where the top arrow (resp. the bottom arrow) is induced by $f$ (resp. by $g$). \end{df} For sake of readability, when dealing with $\GLt$-counterparts we will only write the scheme or the morphism, without explicitly describing the isomorphism, which will be clear from our construction of $\GLt$-counterparts (see the proof of theorem \ref{prop:counterpart exists}).

-\end{enumerate} \end{df} The existence of a $\GLt$-counterpart of a $\PGLt$-scheme has some consequences on equivariant Chow groups.
+The existence of a $\GLt$-counterpart of a $\PGLt$-scheme has some consequences on equivariant Chow groups.
 Recall from \cite{EdiGra} that if $X$ is a scheme of finite type over ${\rm Spec}(k)$ on which an algebraic group $G$ acts, we can form the equivariant Chow groups $A_i^G(X)$, which can be shown to only depend on the quotient stack $[X/G]$, and thus can be thought as the integral Chow groups of $[X/G]$.

-Moreover, if $X\to X'$ is a proper $G$-equivariant morphism between two schemes both endowed with a $G$-action, there is an induced pushforward morphism between $A^G_i(X)$ and $A^G_i(X')$, that seen as a morphism between the Chow groups of the quotient stacks $A_i([X/\PGLt])$ and $A_i([X'/\PGLt])$ coincides with the pushforward morphism induced by the representable morphism $[X/\PGLt]\to [X'/\PGLt]$.
+Moreover, if $X\to X'$ is a proper $G$-equivariant morphism between two schemes both endowed with a $G$-action, there is an induced pushforward morphism between $A^G_i(X)$ and $A^G_i(X')$, that seen as a morphism between the Chow groups of the quotient stacks $A_i([X/G])$ and $A_i([X'/G])$ coincides with the pushforward morphism induced by the representable morphism $[X/G]\to [X'/G]$.

-From this we deduce the following result: \begin{prop} Let $f:X\to X'$ be a $\PGLt$-equivariant proper morphism between two schemes of finite type over ${\rm Spec}(k)$ both endowed with a $\PGLt$-action, and let $g:Y\to Y'$ be its $\GLt$-equivariant counterpart.
-Then we have a commutative diagram of equivariant Chow groups of the form
+From this we deduce the following result: \begin{thm} Let $f:X\to X'$ be a $\PGLt$-equivariant proper morphism between two schemes of finite type over ${\rm Spec}(k)$ both endowed with a $\PGLt$-action, and let $g:Y\to Y'$ be its $\GLt$-equivariant counterpart.
+Then there exists a commutative diagram of equivariant Chow groups of the form

-\end{prop} The following proposition assures us that definitions \ref{def: GLt-counterpart of a scheme} and \ref{def:GLt counterpart of a morphism} are not useless: \begin{prop} Let $f:X\to X'$ be a proper $\PGLt$-equivariant morphism between $\PGLt$-schemes.
-Then the morphism $f$ always admits a $\GLt$-counterpart. \end{prop} In particular, the proposition above tells us that given a $\PGLt$-scheme $X$, we can always find a $\GLt$-counterpart $Y$.
+\end{thm} The following theorem assures us that definitions \ref{def: GLt-counterpart of a scheme} and \ref{def:GLt counterpart of a morphism} are not useless: \begin{thm} Let $f:X\to X'$ be a proper $\PGLt$-equivariant morphism between $\PGLt$-schemes.
+Then the morphism $f$ always admits a $\GLt$-counterpart. \end{thm} In particular, the theorem above tells us that given a $\PGLt$-scheme $X$, we can always find a $\GLt$-counterpart $Y$.
 The remainder of this section is devoted to the proof of this statement.